The scars remain.

 - The original EOC and other offices of city officials had to be evacuated to another location in Gatlinburg.

-The ‘most critical failure’ of all
+The most critical failure of all

-Gatlinburg Fire Chief, in court documents obtained by WBIR, laid much of the blame on the park service.
+The Gatlinburg Fire Chief, in court documents obtained by WBIR, laid much of the blame on the park service.

 “By the time local officials were informed about the true danger, the Chimney Tops 2 fire was unstoppable,” Greg Miller’s statement reads.
 “A lack of early notice was the most critical failure of all.”

-The city of Gatlinburg did not, at that time, employ a full time information officer nor have a crisis communication plan.
+The city of Gatlinburg did not, at that time, employ a full-time information officer nor have a crisis communication plan.
 Instead, the city contracted for limited PIO services with the Convention Center and Visitors Bureau.